 First, open the calendar page from Dragon’s Gate and select the iCal feed from the right sidebar.

 In the window that pops up, choose the iCal feed of the calendar you wish to sync.
-Click the “Add to Default Calendar App” option.
+Click the “Get Standard iCal URL” option.

-Your new calendar should now appear and you’ll never lose track of the days again!
+Your new calendar should now appear both in the Online calendar and in the Desktop App calendar; and you’ll never lose track of the days again!

 You may have noticed a folder in your Outlook email called Clutter.
 Clutter is a feature designed to move “low priority” mail out of your Inbox and into its own folder.
 The idea is that it saves you time when scanning through your mail.
 Clutter sorts your email based on how you’ve handled emails in the past and then continues to learn as from you as you sort your email.
 For example, if you drag an email from Clutter to your Inbox it will learn not to identify emails from that sender as Clutter.